Skip to Content

 • Once the chocolate has melted, spread it evenly over the top of the toffee using the off-set spatula .

-• While the chocolate is still warm and soft, sprinkle the surface with the chopped nuts and gently press them into the chocolate.
+• While the chocolate is still warm and soft, sprinkle the surface with the chopped almonds and gently press them into the chocolate.
 Allow the toffee to cool completely 6-8 hours, preferably overnight, then break the toffee into pieces by using the tip of a sharp knife.

 • Store in an airtight container in the refrigerator for up to 1 week.